 Make iCalender events sent with Power Automate update-able

-In the last post, I showed how sending events via Power Automate is possible.
+In a recent blog post I wrote on How to send iCalendar events using Power Automate.
 While those events don’t have any functionality to update them when the original entry changed.
 We need a small adjustment to the flow to make this work.

 Unique ID for ICalendar event